‘I can’t breathe’ a rally cry anew for police protests in US

 The protests that began with chanting and marching in Minneapolis the day after the disturbing video emerged that showed Floyd pinned for eight minutes have grown to mass demonstrations, some violent, in Minnesota and around the country.

-Lawmakers nationwide are again talking about how to prevent such deaths in the future.
+Lawmakers nationwide are again talking about how to prevent such deaths.
+The Senate Judiciary committee announced Friday it would hold a hearing on police use of force.
 Outrage over the images of Floyd’s last moments even came from those who have a history of defending police, like Trump.

 Civil rights attorneys in the three recent cases said what inspires the anger is, in part, that authorities initially propagated narratives that Arbery, Taylor, Floyd were responsible for their own deaths before video and 911 calls showed otherwise.